USIU-Hackathon/guide/hackathon.md

 - Each team gets **5** minutes to present their project.
 - Each project must be solving a problem identified in any area.
 - **Bring your own device** (BYOD) laptop, tablet, testing device.
-- We encourage teams to be composed of two to five people - you need a good reason to be work alone (optional).
+- We encourage teams to be composed of _two to five people_ - you need a good reason to be work alone (**optional**).
 - If and when voting occurs, each team must cast votes for **ANOTHER** team.
 No self-voting allowed! (for the audience choice award).
-- Upon judging, no complaints can be made whatsoever: there choice is final.There will howerver be an audience choice.
+- Upon judging, no complaints can be made whatsoever: there choice is final.There will however be an audience choice.
-- Participation awards - recognition on site with products.
+- Participation awards - recognition on the IT club website for respective teams.
 - Short demo and presentation, **5 slides max, 5 mins max**.
-Master pitching.
+Sharpen your elevator pitching.
-- No running torrents within the network or unnecessarily deteriorating the network.
+- **No running torrents** within the network or unnecessarily deteriorating the network.

 #### How to survive a hackathon

 - Have a _modest_ goal; a simple concept or app to build.
 Do one thing and do it well, concentrate on building a prototype, not a finished product!.
 Build something simple.
 A finished product is better than one that can't compile.
-- Get enough rest, stay hydrated and just relax. (relax, take it easy - [Mika]: http://youtube.com/mika "Mika's Song"
+- Get enough rest, stay hydrated and just relax. (relax, take it easy - [Mika]: http://youtube.com/mika "Mika"
 - Set your tools - sublime-text, Netbeans, Jetbrains, VIM, Emacs ... etc your compilers and get your coding mojo.
-- Clean your comp, fine tune it - make it fast.
+- Clean your comp, fine tune it - _just get it working_.

-#### Expectations

-To get involved more in the tech community

 #### Have an Idea? / Do I need to be a programmer?